-March is the month we start to dream of warmer spring weather and think about getting back outdoors.
+As we approach March, we start to dream of warmer spring weather and think about getting back outdoors.

 If you’re an avid gardener, you’ve probably already started planning and Cumberland Valley’s collection of garden centers and markets can help inspire your next flower or vegetable bed.
-Local favorites like Ashcombe Farm & Greenhouses and Stauffers of Kissel Hill, both in Mechanicsburg, Highland Gardens in Camp Hill and Maplewood Farm Market in Shippensburg offer tons of supplies, seeds, plants and are a wonderful resource for questions and tips.
+Local favorites like Ashcombe Farm & Greenhouses and Stauffers of Kissel Hill, both in Mechanicsburg, Highland Gardens in Camp Hill, and Maplewood Farm Market in Shippensburg offer tons of supplies, seeds, plants and are a wonderful resource for questions and tips.
 Check out these recent tips from the Ashcombe staff on preparing your garden for spring.

 If springtime for you means getting back outdoors, view Cumberland Valley’s Top 10 Hikes.
 They range in level of difficulty and length and offer scenic views of the Valley.
-Aside from hiking, the Valley offers biking trails, bird-watching hotspots, fly-fishing, kayaking and more.
+Aside from hiking, the Valley offers biking trails, bird-watching hotspots, fly-fishing, kayaking, and more.

 When the weather still isn’t cooperating, there’s plenty of great indoor places to have a good time.
 Take the kids for a hands-on learning experience to the Oakes Museum at Messiah College, the Soldier Experience Gallery at the U.S. Army Heritage & Education Center, or Whitaker Center for Science and the Arts in Harrisburg.
 Or bowl away the afternoon at Midway Bowling in Carlisle or Trindle Bowl in Mechanicsburg.